Lapping

 - Mechanical seal faces

-- Gauge blocks and precision shims
+- Gauge blocks and inspection masters

-- Optical flats and windows
+- Optical flats and mirrors (lapping stage)

 When to Choose Lapping